 Highlights of this issue include a reading list on "Dual Sensory Loss in Older Adults” as well as updates from AGE-WELL, BrainXchange, Canadian Centre for Activity and Aging, Centre for Studies in Aging and Health, Deafblind Ontario Services, National Institute on Ageing, Ontario Centres for Learning, Research & Innovation in Long-Term Care, Ontario Community Support Association, Ontario Neurotrauma Foundation, Schlegel-UW Research Institute for Aging and Regional Geriatric Program of Eastern Ontario.

-Information about a call for abstracts, as well as funding opportunities are included.
+Information about the Seniors Community Grant Program and CABHI Spark Program funding opportunities are included.
+Opportunities to share insights related to health care improvement and dementia are also featured.
 A number of upcoming events and educational opportunities are listed.
 Sign up to receive Linkages directly here.

 Tuesday July 9th from 12-1PM EST join Amber Schiec and Marguerite Thomas as they discuss designing your own multi-faceted campaign to deliver the message to clients to walk more and to walk safely.
 To learn more or register click here.

 Monday June 24th from 12-1PM EST join Mariel Ang and Daphne Kemp as they provide you with the information you need to create and set up your own Mock Potential Environmental Hazards Room regardless of your setting.
 They will provide the logistics in set up, promotion and how to engage staff, clients, families and/or public on environmental hazards and how they can react with more biological risk factors.
 To learn more or to register click here.

 This Institute for Healthcare Improvement publication describes the 4Ms framework to guide all care of older adults wherever and whenever they touch your health system's care and services.
 60 pages.
 Last reviewed June 2019.